remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-secure.md

 #    RewriteRule ^/?(.*) https://%{SERVER_NAME}/$1 [R,L]
 #</IfModule>
 ```
-Now, if you go to the your application's url with http, you should be redirected to HTTTS.
+Now, if you go to the your application's url with http, you should be redirected to HTTPS.

 !!! tips
     You can verify your certificate with the following command :